Ojas - Resilience and Immunity in Ayurveda

 According to Shaka Vansiya Ayurveda (SVA):

-Agni, the heat from the sun, balances soma.
+• Agni, the heat of the sun, processes and balances soma.

-Marut, the vibrational energy of space and air, moves soma and agni.
+• Marut, the vibrational intelligence of space and air, moves soma and agni throughout the system.

-When ojas is low, we are more vulnerable to fatigue and illness.
-Daily replenishment is essential, and Ayurveda teaches that this is best done by strengthening three foundations of health (Charak Samhita):
+When ojas is low, we become more vulnerable to fatigue, imbalance, and illness.
+This is why daily replenishment is essential.
+Ayurveda teaches that ojas is strengthened through three foundational pillars of health (Charak Samhita).

 Supporting and Replenishing Ojas

-Food (Ahar): fresh meals and pure water, rich in prana
+1. Food (Ahar): Fresh, well-prepared meals and pure water, rich in prana.

-Sleep (Swapna): early bedtime, waking with the sun, living in rhythm with nature
+2. Sleep (Swapna): Early bedtime, rising with the sun, and living in rhythm with nature.

 Keep Ojas High: Simple Practices